 "Now!"
 Evina grabbed her hand and pulled her inside.
 "No monster will get you when I'm here."

-"Don't be so sure," said an ominous voice.
+"Don't be so sure," an ominous voice said.

 Evina froze and almost had a heart attack.
-"Show yourself," he demanded feebly.
+"Show yourself," he said feebly.

 "Not now, but soon," it said.

-"You're going deeper now," said the voice.
+"You're going deeper now," the voice said.
 "You've done well.
-Now walk onward."
+Now, walk onward."

 Evina gulped.
 "And where will I go?"